mPox (monkeypox) in pregnancy

 Original sources

-Original scientific reports of monkeypox in pregnancy.
+Original scientific reports of mPox in pregnancy.
 Summaries, links, full texts, & citations, along the lines of our Covid-19 database (click here).
 No opinion, reviews, or guidelines.
 Just primary sources.
+Duplicates and possible duplicates flagged.
 Regularly updated by Susan Bewley, Keelin O’Donoghue, Kate Walker and me.
+For news reports of mPox in pregnancy click here.

 We’ve not listed primary sources for smallpox vaccine in pregnancy, but see reference list of study 10.